-All intercompany balances and transactions between PMC, NBMS, and the Foundation have been eliminated.
+All intercompany balances and transactions between PMC and NBMS have been eliminated.

 Basis of Presentation - The District applies the provisions of Governmental Accounting Standards Board ("GASB") pronouncements.
 The GASB has established standards for external financial reporting for all state and local governmental entities, which include a statement of net position, a statement of changes in net position, and a direct method statement of cash flows.
 Net position is classified into three components defined as follows: